Team-Neptune/DeepSea/README.md

 * Slluxx#8184 For helping us with a boat load of stuff and choosing the name of the CFW package for us
 * FennecTECH#4926 For spamming the discord chat full of images
 * And seasonal coochie#8888 for boosting the server and also voicing his opinion

-## Notes
-Though we offer a "patched" package that enables the installation and usage of your backup and unlawfully obtained games, we do not condone piracy.
-The reason we offer this package is because we rather include it ourself instead of letting users go to other sources and use more shady versions of our or other CFW's/packages.
-Its up to the end user to decide if he wants to be on the good or the bad side, just like in life.
-The patches used are from [HarukoNX/PKG2-Patches](https://github.com/HarukoNX/PKG2-Patches) and [HarukoNX/ES-Patches](https://github.com/HarukoNX/ES-Patches).

-We will not offer any kind of support related to the patches or piracy.